Enduro motorcycle

 An enduro motorcycle is an off-road racing motorcycle used in enduros, which are long-distance cross-country, Trails, time trial competitions.

 Types and features of enduro motorcycles

 Enduro motorcycles closely resemble motocross, or "MX" bikes (upon which they are often based).
-They may have special features such as oversized gas tanks, engines tuned for reliability and longevity, sump protectors, and more durable (and heavier) components.
-Enduro bikes combine the long-travel suspension of an off-road motocross bike with engines that are reliable and durable over long distances, and may be fitted with oversize gas tanks for adequate range.
-Some enduro bikes have street-legal features such as headlights and quiet mufflers to enable them to use public roadways.
-The engine of an enduro bike is usually a single cylinder 2-stroke between 125 cc and 360 cc, or 4-stroke between 195 and 650 cc.
+They may have special features such as oversized fuel tanks (for more range), engines tuned for reliability and longevity, sump protectors, and more durable (and heavier) components.
+Enduro bikes combine the long-travel suspension of an MX bike with engines that are reliable over long distances.
+The engine of an enduro bike is generally a single cylinder 2-stroke between 125 cc and 350 cc, or a single cylinder 4-stroke between 125 cc and 650 cc.

-A large and powerful engine is not always an advantage, and riders may prefer smaller bikes that are lighter and more maneuverable.
-In the UK, where enduros are often held in wet, boggy areas such as the Welsh hills, 250 cc may be sufficient.
-In drier climates, where the dirt surface is firmer (albeit dusty), good riders can benefit from having a heavier bike with more power.

 There may exist several design differences between enduro motorcycles and moto/supercross bikes, according to the rules of the particular competition.
 For an enduro event such as endurocross (Enduro-X), these may include: